 This one-day luxury tour picks you up from your Melbourne hotel at 8 a.m. and takes 12 hours.
 It travels through several of the towns and villages on the Great Ocean Road and stops for lunch in Apollo Bay.
 The tour then visits the 12 Apostles followed by Loch Ard Gorge.
 It returns to Melbourne via Port Campbell.

-Travellers staying in Melbourne and wanting to have a high quality, private Great Ocean Road day tour to visit the 12 Apostles
+- Travelers staying in Melbourne and wanting to have a high quality, private Great Ocean Road day tour to visit the 12 Apostles

-Travellers short on time and wanting to experience a little of Australia’s southern coastline including the bucket-list destination of the 12 Apostles.
+- Travelers short on time and wanting to experience a little of Australia’s southern coastline including the bucket-list destination of the 12 Apostles.

-Travellers wanting to be guided through this beautiful part of Australia (and picked up and returned to their hotel) rather than driving themselves.
+- Travelers wanting to be guided through this beautiful part of Australia (and picked up and returned to their hotel) rather than driving themselves.